kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Enter π

+Pi is not only important, it is also tantalizing.
+It is like a beautiful butterfly that cannot be caught in the net of finitude.
+It is like a rainbow that is beautiful to behold from afar, but can never be touched.

+It is not a rational number, which means that it cannot be expressed as the ratio of two whole numbers, the denominator being non-zero.
+Its decimal representation is neither finite nor does it contain a recurring segment.
+It is also not the root to any polynomial equation whose coefficients are integers or rational numbers.
+Pi thus qualifies as a transcendental, irrational number.

 We have gone through all this huffing and puffing to place $\pi$ contextually among the real numbers.
 Let us list its characteristics:

 #.
 It is not a rational number, which means that it cannot be expressed as the ratio of two whole numbers, the denominator being non-zero.